aweris/stp/README.md

 make clean
 ```

-* __Load Demo:__
+#### Load Demo:

-Triggers demo scenario in server.
-Nothing will return here.
-After you run this endpoint you can check demo data in server.
+Triggers a demo scenario in the server.
+After you run this endpoint, you can check demo data in the server.

-__NOTE__ Load demo imports spesific data.
+__NOTE__ Load demo imports specific data.
 You should run only once.
 You can see it's output in application logs.
-After loading data you can use rest api.
+After loading data, you can use Rest API.
+You need to run `make clean` for reset development db.

 ```bash
 curl -X POST http://localhost:8080/demo